sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 There are 100 points total in this assignment.
 Point values for each problem/sub-problem are given below.

+The used here classes will extend traits that are found version **0003** of the `nlpclass-fall2013` dependency.
+In order to get these updates, you will need to edit your root `build.sbt` file and update the version of the dependency:

+    libraryDependencies += "com.utcompling" % "nlpclass-fall2013_2.10" % "0003" changing()

+If you use Eclipse, then after you modify the dependency you will once again have to run `sbt "eclipse with-source=true"` and refresh your project in Eclipse.

 **If you have any questions or problems with any of the materials, don't hesitate to ask!**

 **Tip:** Look over the entire homework before starting on it.
 Then read through each problem carefully, in its entirety, before answering questions and doing the implementation.